TritonSE/linters/README.md

 ### CI Configuration

-Please refer to the [sample workflow](.github/workflows/lint-check.yml) for GitHub Actions or the [sample `config.yml`](.circleci/config.yml) for CircleCI.
+Please refer to the [sample workflow](.github/workflows/lint-check.yml) for GitHub Actions.
 You'll need to change the directory names for the frontend and backend if they're different for your project.

-## To Do

-1. Add support for testing frameworks.